xingyuChenju/MobiCom-RFID-Counting/README.md

      │    └─functions
      └─Video

-Codes are in folder Alien\src.
+The measurement codes are in folder Alien\src.
+The evaluation codes are in folder Matlab-Code.